-The reason you can trust me on this is because I have an unusually close relationship with wheelbarrows.
-I used one particular wheelbarrow at least several times a week for twenty years moving things I never could have budged by myself.
+The reason you can trust me on all this is because I have an unusually close relationship with wheelbarrows.
+I used one particular wheelbarrow at least several times a week for twenty years moving things I never could have budged without one.
 For a three-year stint in the late 1980’s a wheelbarrow served as my only bathtub while I built my backwoods country home.
 Every so often manufacturers send me different wheelbarrows to test.
 I get to use whichever ones I want.
 If you have any questions about choosing a wheelbarrow after reading this, drop me a line at [email protected]

 Generally speaking, wheelbarrow designs fall into one of four categories:

-- Double- and single-wheel contractor models.
-That’s a double wheeled barrow second from the left in the photo above.
+- Double- and single-wheel contractor models: That’s a double wheeled barrow second from the left in the photo above.

-- High-capacity garden carts.
-The one we like the best is on the far right, above.
+- High-capacity garden carts: The one we like the best is on the far right, above.
 They have big wheels and a large carrying volume.

-- Poly-tub builder wheelbarrows.
-Pretty good, but you need to know which plastic to avoid.
+- Poly-tub builder wheelbarrows: Pretty good, but you need to know which plastic to avoid.

-- Motorized wheelbarrows.
-Yes, motorized.
+- Motorized wheelbarrows: Yes, motorized.
 That’s a self propelled wheelbarrow on the left of the group.

 How to Choose a Wheelbarrow: Garden Carts